You can choose where you want to start grading!

 Keep track of all submissions on one page.
 Quickly see which attempts are ready to grade.
 Student profile pictures appear with a red circle when they have late submissions or the due date has passed with no attempt submitted.
 For submissions collected offline, select a student's name to start the grading process.

 Access the details.
 Review the instructions and settings at any time.
 For example, select the Content and Settings link to return to the assignment or test page.

 View students with accommodations.
 You can set accommodations for individual students and exempt them from requirements, such as assessment due dates and time limits.
 Use accommodations to help students progress in the course even though they may have difficulty with some requirements.
 Icons appear next to the names of students with accommodations.

 Keep up with the conversation.
 If you allowed conversations about this content, select the Open class conversation icon.
 Students can discuss the content with you and their classmates.
 As the conversation develops, it appears only with the relevant item.

-A purple circle appears with the icon to indicate new activity.
+A small circle appears with the icon to indicate new activity.

 Download submissions.
 To accelerate your grading process, you can download students' assessment submissions and view them offline.
 You can download all or only selected submissions as a single ZIP file.

 Start grading.
 Select student names to access their individual submissions, and assign grades and provide feedback.
 Type a numeric value of no more than five digits.
 You can include two additional digits after a decimal point.
 You can also assign grades directly on this page.
 These grades are override grades.
 An override label appears next to the grade.
 After you assign a value, click anywhere outside the grade area to save.

 Ready to post grades?
 Post appears next to each grade that you haven't released yet.
 You can choose which grades to post and when.
 Posted grades appear with a Posted message in the column.
 You can also grade all submissions for an item in succession and then select Post all grades to release all grades in one action.